-Farmer Gow's Firewood sells only hardwood logs and kindling sourced from sustainably managed ancient woodlands within 1-hour's drive of the farm.
+Farmer Gow's Firewood - naturally seasoned hardwood logs and kindling, sourced from sustainably managed ancient woodlands within 1-hour's drive of the farm.

 We process the firewood on farm, so if you need a longer log length than our standard 8", we can cut to order.

 January and February - the weather, including atmosphere, is seasonally cold and damp.
 Wood fires, including stoves, can take extra time to establish a good burn.

 A Clean Chimney is a Safe Chimney - try Cosshalls Chimney Sweeping.

 History of the farm - since purchasing Henleaze Farm in 2007, Farmer Gow's has managed the whole farm to achieve a balance between farming and conservation.
 We are keen to offset our carbon emissions by carbon lock-up.
 The farm's bio-diversity has improved hugely for the benefit of wildlife and public visitors, including thousands of school children.
 See our Farm Environment and School/Group Trips pages for details.